ServiceStackApps/Chat-React/README.md

 ## Optimal Development and Deployment workflow

+Fast dev iterations is one of the nicest benefits of developing Single Page Apps where because you're editing the same plain text files the browsers execute they're instantly view-able after a quick refresh cycle (i.e. without needing to wait for your .NET Web Server to restart).
+This fast dev cycle also extends to [ServiceStack Razor](http://razor.servicestack.net/) which supports live-reloading where modified `.cshtml` Razor Views are also view-able on-the-fly without an AppDomain restart.

 The Gulp/Grunt build system takes a non-invasive approach that works around normal web dev practices of referencing external css, js files letting you develop like you would a normal static html website where making changes to any html, js or css files are instantly visible after every refresh.

 Then to package your app for optimal deployment at production, Gulp's [useref](